 the occasion.
 On February 3, Kathy Jakobsen and Nora Guthrie will

-additional book signing at Davis Kidd Bookseller and relate
+appear for an additional book signing at Davis Kidd Bookseller and relate

 anecdotes and stories about Woody as a visual artist.